ibm-cloud-docs/vpc/backup_service_vpc_about.md

 ## Backup service concepts
 {: #backup-service-concepts}

 The {{site.data.keyword.cloud_notm}} Backup for VPC service lets you create backup policies for your block storage volumes.
-A backup policy contains a backup plan, which defines a schedule for automated backups.
+A backup policy contains a backup plan, which defines a schedule for automated backups and defines a retention period, after which the backups are deleted.
 When the schedule is triggered, a backup is created of your volume contents.
+When the retention period is reached (number of days specified), the expired backups are deleted.

 A backup is actually a snapshot, created automatically.
 Behind the scenes, the [Snapshots for VPC](/docs/vpc?topic=vpc-snapshots-vpc-about) service is used to create a point-in-time copy of your data.
 The entire contents of the volume are copied (snapshotted) and retained.
 Subsequent backups of the same volume capture the changes since the previous backup.